 2 – Check out Menus Ahead of Time

 It has happened to us many times – we want to try a new restaurant because we’ve heard great things about it and neglect to review the menu before going.
 We rely a lot on other people’s recommendations and sometimes arrive to see the menu prices a little too late.
 All menus are posted on the Disney World website, so we really have no excuse.
 Learn from us – just because it’s a burger place doesn’t mean it won’t be a $23 burger place at Disney!
 It will surely be delicious, but you’ll quickly forget how good it tasted a month later when the credit card bill comes!

 3 – Bring Your Own Lunch

-We have not tried this one ourselves, but other family members save money by bringing sandwiches with them to the park for a lunch break.
+We have not tried this one, but other family members save money by bringing sandwiches to the park for a lunch break.
 It isn’t exactly ‘Disney dining,’ but it is a way to save money while dining at Disney.
-You can bring a cooler bag to pack your lunch, you could rent a locker to store it and come back when needed, or carry it with you throughout the day – in case that line gets a little too long!
+You can bring a cooler bag to pack your lunch, and you could rent a locker to store it and come back when needed, or carry it with you throughout the day – in case that line gets a little too long!

 4 – BYO Drink

-We find it difficult to pay over five dollars for a drink at a coke at a restaurant when it’s so much cheaper at home!
-Often we will order water at a table service restaurant and bring our own flavoring (Crystal Light is our mix of choice!) or just enjoy a refreshing glass of ice water.
+We find it difficult to pay over five dollars for a drink at a restaurant when it’s so much cheaper at home!
+We often order water at a table service restaurant and bring our own flavoring (Crystal Light is our mix of choice!) or just enjoy a refreshing glass of ice water.
 At Quick-Service locations, in particular, we have a bottle of water handy for each member of our family and can add a powdered single of crystal light, or you can ask for a cup of water for free!

 5 – Don’t Order That Side!